Prepare your Python environment¶

 will only install Clinica

-Pip is now the only way to install latest versions of Clinica.
+Pip is now the only way to install the latest version of Clinica.

 Installation of the third-party software packages¶